 Before you open up any sort of savings accounts to help out your children or grandchildren you must first decide what level of support you want to provide them.
 Many of my clients have asked me in these situations “what is the right amount to give?”
 The answer is simple, it is completely up to you.
 There are no wrong or right answers.
 I have clients who feel that their children should provide completely for themselves as they will appreciate their education more if they pay for it on their own.
 I have other clients who feel they should pay 100% of education costs for their kids because they don’t want the cost of education to be a deterrent for them to reaching their potential.
 The truth of the matter is that it is completely up to you to decide what you think is best for your children in their specific situation based on the life lessons you want to teach them.
 Ah, the beauty of parenting.
 Once you have decided the level of support you want to provide (percentage of costs you would like to cover) the next step is find out how much you need to put away on a monthly basis to achieve your goal.
 As with anything in the world of personal finances and investing, the earlier you start the easier it is.

-Grant White is an award-winning Portfolio Manager/Investment Advisor at Endeavour Wealth Management with Industrial Alliance Securities Inc. Together with his partners he provides comprehensive wealth management planning for business owners, professionals and individual families.
+Grant White is a Portfolio Manager/Investment Advisor at Endeavour Wealth Management with iA Private Wealth Inc, an award-winning office as recognized by the Carson Group.
+Together with his partners he provides comprehensive wealth management planning for business owners, professionals and individual families.

-This information has been prepared by Grant White who is a Portfolio Manager for Industrial Alliance Securities Inc. (iA Securities) and does not necessarily reflect the opinion of iA Securities.
+This information has been prepared by Grant White who is a Portfolio Manager for iA Private Wealth Inc. and does not necessarily reflect the opinion of iA Private Wealth.
 The information contained in this newsletter comes from sources we believe reliable, but we cannot guarantee its accuracy or reliability.
 The opinions expressed are based on an analysis and interpretation dating from the date of publication and are subject to change without notice.
 Furthermore, they do not constitute an offer or solicitation to buy or sell any of the securities mentioned.
 The information contained herein may not apply to all types of investors.
-The Investment Advisor can open accounts only in the provinces in which they are registered.
+The Portfolio Manager can open accounts only in the provinces in which they are registered.